GeoffreyHPro/paymentExerciceWebFlux/README.md

 ✅ Read a payment

-⬜ create a command
+✅ create a command

-⬜ upload a command
+✅ modify a command

-⬜ create a payment
+✅ create a payment

-⬜ upload a payment
+✅ modify a payment

 # ⚡️ Standard Execution